NicoleJaneway/ea-software-engineers/CONTRIBUTING.md

 Every little bit helps, and credit will always be given.

-If you get stuck or you are unsure about something pop into the EA Software Engineers office hours for help.
+If you get stuck or you are unsure about something pop into the EA Software Engineers Office Hours for help.
+Office Hours are the 2nd Monday of every month.
+Find out more [here](https://docs.google.com/presentation/d/1T11dj1I3c23ZMLGWL-EYZVVJkgOv9coNR1355MWojOA/edit#slide=id.g219723c9878_0_39).

 Please make sure to follow the [guidelines](#merge-pull-request-guidelines).